Domain Track Title: Dairy Processing and Development (DPCU2240)

 2.7.
-Effect of presence of antibiotic residues in milk on starter activity.
+Effect of the presence of antibiotic residues in milk on starter activity.

 2.8.
 Detection of bacteriophages in cheese whey by plaque assay method.

 2.9.
-Microbial quality of milk for preparation of fermented milks.
+Microbial quality of milk for preparation of fermented milk.

 2.11.
 Analysis of cheese for total spore count.